pallets/flask/docs/appcontext.rst

     modify it, there is no magic proxy that can give you a reference to the application object you're currently creating or modifying.

-In the contrast, during request handling, a couple of other rules exist:
+In contrast, during request handling, a couple of other rules exist:

 -   while a request is active, the context local objects (:data:`flask.request` and others) point to the current request.